joseavr/cheat-sheets/ocaml/OCAML NFA-DFA.md

 # 🆚 NFA vs DFA
-- NFA can have epsilon tranistions, multiple transitions coming out of one state
+- NFA can have epsilon (ε) transitions, multiple transitions coming out of one state
-- DFA cannot have e-transitions and cannot have multiple transitions
+- DFA cannot have ε-transitions and cannot have multiple transitions

 # ➡ Convert NFA to DFA
 ## ε-closure
 - `ε-closure(δ, p)` returns the set of states reachable from p using ε-transitions alone.
 - Returned set always has `p`

-Let the following NFA
+Let the following NFA:

 <img src="https://raw.githubusercontent.com/lamula21/cheat-sheets/main/Assets/IMG_25D323DF4D1D-1.jpeg" width="50%" height="50%" />

 All possible transitions with epsilons (ε)